eVITAERC/pandoc/INSTALL.md

 Setting up a Haskell build chain
 --------------------------------

 Scholdoc is written in pure Haskell.
 It requires the [GHC] compiler and the [cabal-install] build system.
-The easiest way to get it is by installing the [Haskell platform]  (unless you are using [Homebrew] with OSX or Ubuntu >12.04, see below).
+The easiest way to get it on all platforms is by installing the [Haskell platform] for your operating system.
+Please make sure you are using GHC version 7.4 or above. (unless you are using [Homebrew] with OSX or Ubuntu >12.04, see below).

 ### Using [Homebrew]

 OSX users running [Homebrew] can easily get the prerequisites by running

     brew update
     brew install ghc cabal-install

+You can also install Scholdoc directly from the offical [Homebrew][Homebrew] [tap][homebrew-scholdoc] by running

+    brew tap timtylin/scholdoc
+    brew update
+    brew install scholdoc scholdoc-citeproc

 ### Using the `hvr/ghc` PPA on Ubuntu (12.04 or later)

 Herbert V. Riedel have conveniently provided a [PPA of pre-compiled GHC and Cabal][hvr-PPA] for recent Ubuntu systems.
 Here's an example of how to get recommended versions of [GHC] and [cabal-install] using `apt-get`

     sudo add-apt-repository ppa:hvr/ghc
     sudo apt-get update && apt-get install ghc-7.8.3 cabal-install-1.20